 • Close the tab.

-If you can’t sign in, the hacker behind the (now successful) phishing email may have already changed your password.
+If you can’t sign in, the hacker behind the (now successful) phishing scheme may have already changed your password.
 If so, your account has been hacked.

 You’ll need to follow the account recovery instructions provided by the service and attempt to get your account back.
-If you do, change your password and review your account recovery information (in case the hacker changed that).
+If you do, change your password and review your account recovery information in case the hacker changed it.

-1. If the hacker made and downloaded copies of whatever is stored in your account, you need to consider how much of a problem that might be.
-There’s no way to know if they actually did this, but you should be prepared, nonetheless.
+If the hacker downloaded copies of whatever is in your account, you need to consider how much of a problem that might be.
+There’s no way to know if they actually did this, but you should be prepared.
 It could be as simple and as common as downloading your contacts.
-However, if your account has access to private data for yourself or for others, consider the possibility that this data is now in the hacker’s hands.
+However, if your account has access to private data, consider the possibility that this data is now in the hacker’s hands.
 What you do next will depend on your situation.

-2. Also review whether having access to the contents of your account would alert the hacker to know other accounts you have, and what might be valuable in them.
-If the hacker has access to the account for long enough, they could use your account to hack other linked accounts.
-For example, if it’s your primary email account that the hacker gained access to, they might perform account recovery on a different account they can see you have, and hack into that by virtue of having access to your account recovery email.
+Review whether having access to the contents of your account would alert the hacker to other accounts you have, and what might be valuable in those other accounts.
+Your email account can be a gateway to many other accounts, including financial ones.
+For example, they might perform account recovery (“I forgot my password”) on other accounts you have, hacking into them because they have access to the account recovery email.

 Malware delivery

-It’s not as common, but accidentally clicking on a phishing link can sometimes cause malware to be downloaded to your computer.
-It can cause malware to be downloaded and run.
+It’s rare these days, but accidentally clicking on a phishing link can cause malware to be downloaded and run on your computer.

-If you suspect this might be the case — and perhaps even if you don’t — as soon as you realize what happened, run a complete anti-malware scan using your security software to see if there’s anything out of place on your machine.
+However, if you suspect this might be the case, run a complete anti-malware scan to see if there’s anything out of place on your machine.

 Hopefully, nothing will turn up.

-But you still need to remain on guard for anything suspicious that might have resulted from clicking that phishing link.
+There’s a chance nothing will turn up, and that’s good.
+Remain on guard for anything suspicious that might have resulted from clicking that malicious link.

-11 comments on “What Should I Do If I Accidentally Click on a Phishing Link?”
+11 comments on “What Happens If You Click a Bad Link?”

 1. What I would do, is IMMEDIATELY click on “CCleaner” if I have it or second best, is to try downloading and installing the free edition of “SuperAntiSpyware.Com” PLUS “Ccleaner” and run the “Superantispyware” first then “CCleaner”